 To answer all these questions, I needed data.
 There are two kinds of data I needed: a) the kind I download from systems and databases, and b) the kind I can only get by visiting a place, seeing things in person, and nearly every time, counting them by hand.

-Here's why I do it.
+Here’s why I still count by hand.

-- Data that's automatically gathered by engineers isn't designed to answer operational questions.
+- Data that’s automatically gathered by engineers isn’t designed to answer operational questions.
 Often, engineers just log everything; but I may need something else.

 - Data is often unreliable (usually in how its captured), and easy to second guess.